sudhirkumar123456/CODSOFT/README.md

 bash
 Copy code
-# Run the development server
-npm start

 # Build the project for production
 npm run build
 Task List
 List the tasks that the intern needs to complete as part of the web development internship.
 Provide links to detailed instructions or relevant documentation.

-Task 1: Task Title
+Task 1: Landing Page
+Task 2: portfolioPage
-Task 2: Task Title
+Task 2: calculator
-...